atomescrochus/laravel-deezer-api/README.md

 $deezer->strictMode() // deactivate fuzzy searching on Deezer's side
 $deezer->type('track') // defaults to track if not set.
 // see http://developers.deezer.com/api/search#connections for possible search types
+$deezer->order('ranking') // defaults to ranking if not set.
+Use lower case!
+// see http://developers.deezer.com/api/search#infos for possible order
 ```

 ### Results